metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 ## Lions @ Raiders

 So far on this Lions first drive, Detroit is cutting through this Oakland defense like swiss cheese.

+But a bungled handoff from Stafford to McKissic leads to a lost fumble, killing that drive.

+Josh Jacobs is something special.
+Up there with Dalvin Cook and Alvin Kamara in terms of shiftiness and agility.

+Daryl Worley is a major point of weakness in the Oakland defensive backfield.

+Derek Carr playing smart, making quick decisions even in weird situations.